La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab2.md

-In the case of _sym_ -superlative it is possible for several members to be equally green, each being greener than the remaining members.
-Also, a numeric predicate modifying _sym_ produces the N'th greenest member.
+In the case of <span class="latex">_sym_ -superlative</span> it is possible for several members to be equally green, each being greener than the remaining members.
+Also, a numeric predicate modifying _<span class="latex">sym</span>_ produces the N'th greenest member.
 Here are some sentences with comparatives and superlatives:

 >